IsraaSamkari/WideHRNet/README.md

 ### Results on COCO val2017
+Using detection results from a detector that obtains 56 mAP on the person.
 | Model  | Input Size | #Params | FLOPs | AP | AR | config | log | weight |
 | :----------------- | :-----------: | :------: | :-----------: | :------: |:------: | :------: |  :------: |  :------: |
 | Wide-HRNet-18 + SE| 256x192 | 4.4M | 0.9G | 69.8 | 75.6 | url |  url |  url |